AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 ```
 http://localhost:7555/gettingstarted
 ```
-Tip: If the network of the VM is bridged with th host the webbrowser may be that of the host. <br>
+Tip: If the network of the VM is bridged with the host the webbrowser may be that of the host. <br>
-Note: This version does not maintain settings you make in Graylog!
+Note: This version does not retain settings you make in Graylog!
 <br><br>
 Great!
 You made it with the install. <br><br>